-Merry Christmas!
-My favorite sentiment at Christmas is its message of peace, so today I’d like to share a prayer with you which reflects that message.
+Today I’d like to share a prayer with you which reflects that message of peace.
 The Prayer of Saint Francis is also known as the Peace Prayer.

 The grade school which I attended was staffed by the Sisters of St. Francis of Clinton Iowa, so I was introduced to this prayer as a child.
 We live in the same parish I grew up in and my children have all attended the same school.
 Although it is no longer staffed by the sisters, the Franciscan heritage is still strong there and the students still learn this prayer.